sudouserx/django_WYSIWYG_faqs/README.md

 # Django FAQ API with Multi-language Support

 This project provides a REST API for managing FAQs with support for multi-language translations.
-It uses Django, Django REST Framework, and Redis for caching.
+It uses Django, Django REST Framework, Redis for caching, and Celery for asynchronous task processing.

 ---

 ## Features

 - **Multi-language FAQ Support**: Automatically translates FAQs into any language using Google Translate API.
+- **Asynchronous Pre-Translation**: Uses Celery to pre-translate FAQs into popular languages asynchronously.
 - **WYSIWYG Editor**: Uses `django-ckeditor` for rich text formatting of FAQ answers.
 - **Versioned Caching**: Implements a versioned caching mechanism to ensure cache consistency and invalidation.
 - **Admin Panel**: User-friendly admin interface for managing FAQs and translations.
+- **Celery Task Management**: Monitor and manage translation tasks using Flower (Celery monitoring tool).

 ---